 Sauvignon Blanc Overview

-Sauvignon blanc grapes are green-skinned and originate from the Bordeaux region of France.
+Sauvignon Blanc’s story begins in the picturesque vineyards of France’s Bordeaux and Loire Valley regions, where it has been cultivated for centuries.
+Sauvignon blanc grapes are green-skinned.
 It is speculated that the grape gets it’s name from the French words “sauvage” (meaning “wild”) and “blanc” (meaning “white”).
+Reflecting its once untamed nature and its affinity for vigorous growth in the vineyard.

 Sauvignon blanc grapes are cultivated all over the world.
 They produce crisp, refreshing, dry wines, and they can also be used in blends or to create sweet wines, like Sauternes.